mattywausb/ElBanquos_AlarmClock/docs/manual-en.md

 # El Banquos Alarm Clock - Manual

-Sinc I could not find a sutable alarm clock in the stores I decided to build my own with the following features:
+Since I could not find a suitable alarm clock in the stores I decided to build my own with the following features:
 * easy adjustable alarm time
 * fading volume when alarm starts
 * compact display design that is readable by shortsighted person (me)